Igor-Lacko/media-app/README.md

 ### Usage

 1. Clone this repository: `git clone https://github.com/Igor-Lacko/media-player`.
-2. In it's root folder, run `bash scripts/install-packages.sh` and then `bash scripts/build.sh` to package the application.
+2. In it's root folder, run `bash scripts/install-packages.sh` and then `bash scripts/build.sh` to build the application.
-3. Run the app either using the alias you just configured, or manually through the `media-app` executable in the `src/electron/out/media-app.../` folder.
+3. Run the app either using `media-app` (or whatever name you gave the symlink), or manually through the `media-app` executable in the `src/electron/out/media-app.../` folder.
 4. Alternatively, don't run the build script at all and run the app in dev mode using `npm run dev` (which will not use the same DB, if you have already ran it packaged) in the root folder of the repository.

 _NOTE: If you are running on Ubuntu 24.04+ and you get the SUID error from electron, you may need to set `sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0` for electron (https://github.com/electron/electron/issues/42510#issuecomment-2171583086).
 Alternatively you can run electron without the chromium sandbox with `npm run dev:no-sandbox`.
 This error was observed in dev mode, unsure whether it appears when the app is packaged as well._

+### Updating

+The app provides backup loading/storing in settings.
+To update, just backup to a JSON file, reclone the repo/rebuild the app and then load it.

 ## Features